steno-aarhus/IDEG-mediation-course/README.md

 Bangkok, Thailand, on 3 April 2025.

-This repository contains the lesson, lecture, and assignment material for the course, including the website source files and other associated course administration files.
+This repository contains the lesson, lecture, and assignment material for the workshop, including the website source files and other associated course administration files.

 To install the packages needed to build this website, run: